-DANIEL SMITH reds are just fantastic, luxurious, with great body, strong pigment, and excellent chromatic brilliancy and they don't overtake the mixture.
-I've found them inspiring, and so, I used them in "ROJO", the painting included here today.
+reds are just fantastic.
+Luxurious with great body, strong pigment and excellent chromatic brilliancy and they don't overtake the mixture.
+I've found them inspiring, and so I used them in "ROJO", the painting included here today.

-We as artists are faced with a huge array of colors choices, in a state of rawness, so it requires a deep knowledge of how colors function in order to achieve stunning beauty when graying (breaking) down hues for the purpose of acquiring those marvelous subtle colors.
+Artists are faced with a huge array of color choices so it requires a deep knowledge of how colors function in order to achieve stunning beauty when graying (breaking) down hues for the purpose of acquiring those marvelous subtle colors.

-So, for instance, in "ROJO", I used a mixture of Pyrrol Red
+In "ROJO", I used a mixture of Pyrrol Red, and Mayan Orange.

-To me, it is very important to paint with broken hues, coordinating them, throughout the painting with the up-most sense of familiarity and cohesion so then, your paintings will have a sense of harmony.
+To me, it is very important to paint with broken hues, coordinating them, throughout the painting with a sense of familiarity and cohesion so then, your paintings will have a sense of harmony.

 A harmonic palette, for any given painting, requires sensibility and talent in recognizing the hues that by the act of breaking them up we are able to conquer that kind of mood we are striving for.

-It is important to know that there are colors that are sedimentary and colors that are opaque.
-To manipulate sedimentary colors, the best way to exploit them, is by first; have the right ratio water/pigment in the brush, paint at once, and make sure that the mixture is watery enough that by tilting the board, the wash runs downhill and the heavy component, or powder of the sedimentary color as the water travels across the paper, stays on the valleys of the textured paper and creates not only a sedimentary effect, but also, glowing and interesting at the same time.
+It is important to know that there are colors that are granulating and colors that are opaque.
+To manipulate granulating colors, the best way to exploit them, is by first having the right ratio water/pigment in the brush.
+Make sure that the mixture is watery enough that by tilting the board, the wash runs downhill and the heavier pigment stays in the valleys of the textured paper creating a glowing and interesting effect at the same time.

-Another per-requisite is not going over and over the wash, because then you "kill" the sedimentary effect.
+Another prerequisite is not going over and over the wash, because then you "kill" the granulating effect.
 It is indispensable to leave the wash alone, without overlapping brushstrokes to avoid dull and flat washes.

-I believe you should always buy the best possible art materials you can afford, as painting watercolors is hard enough, so, if you can have a bit of help by using good materials, then, why deny yourself?
+I believe you should always buy the best possible art materials you can afford, as painting watercolors is hard enough.
+If you can have a bit of help by using good materials, then, why deny yourself?